codefori/vscode-ibmi/docs/README.md

 ]
 ```

-The two available `fileSystem` property values are:
+The two available `type` property values are:

 * `member` for source members
 * `streamfile` for streamfiles